My Past

 My Past is a 1931 American Pre-Code drama film directed by Roy Del Ruth and starring Bebe Daniels.
 It was produced and distributed by Warner Bros. and was also known under the alternative title The Ex-Mistress.

-Plot summary
+Plot

-Broadway star Doree Macy is being simultaneously wooed by two men who happen to be business partners: older John Thornley and younger (and married) Robert Byrne (played by Daniels' real-life husband, Ben Lyon).
+Broadway star Doree Macy is being simultaneously wooed by two men who happen to be business partners: older John Thornley and younger (and married) Robert Byrne.
 Which, if either, will wind up with her heart?